klaru/EInk_Bonnet_Weather-Stats/README.md

 # EInk_Bonnet_Weather-Stats

-This code combines the Adafruit EInk_Bonnet_Weather_Station examples (updated for the new OpenWeatherMap API) and the Adafruit SSD1305_Stats example.
+This code combines the Adafruit EInk_Bonnet_Weather_Station example (updated for the new OpenWeatherMap API) and the Adafruit SSD1305_Stats example.